 The Cost Share Program builds partnerships with local entities to pool efforts and resources to deliver state highway and bridge projects.
 When local entities are willing to partner with MoDOT, MoDOT matches their investment up to 50 percent of the project cost.
-MoDOT works in cooperation with the Department of Economic Development with local entities to the project cost.
-See made to create jobs and may provide up to 100 percent of the project cost.
+MoDOT works in cooperation with the Department of Economic Development with local entities to the termine when targeted investments can be made to create jobs and may provide up to 100 percent of the project cost.

 On Jan.
-8, 2014, the Missouri Highways and Transaction Commission suspended the Cost Share Program due to declining transportation and incommission suspended the Cost Share
+8, 2014, the Missouri Highways and Transaction Commission suspended the Cost Share Program due to declining transportation and inc

 On Jan.
-4, 2017, the Missouri Highways an Ansportation Commission reactivated the Cost Share Program for FY 2018.
+4, 2017, the Missouri Highways and Insportation Commission reactivated the Cost Share Program for FY 2018.
 As of the first quarter FY 2019, Cost Share Program funds totaling \$9.1 million were approved for six projects.
 For every \$1 of Cost Share Program funds, local entities provided \$1.59 of cash, which is \$0.59 above the target.